DukeDeobald/TWW3Ladder/README.md

 Aiming to enhance the experience of Total War: Warhammer III online scene players, I decided to develop this discord bot.

 As for current functionality, bot supports a number of commands.
 Every one of them needs a ! prefix to be called.
-Currently bot is intended to work with 4 gamemodes: Land, Conquest, Domination and Lucky-Test.
-To simplify the use, each of them can be used in a short form when using commands (l, c, q, lt accordingly).
+Currently, bot is intended to work with 4 gamemodes: Land, Conquest, Domination and Lucky-Test.
+To simplify the use, each of them can be used in a short form when using commands (l, c, d, lt accordingly).

 Among these commands are: